A History of Preston in Hertfordshire

 Confirmation of Edward Swain’s connection with Spindle Cottage?

 The current occupier of Spindle Cottage has written to say that on the outside of the cottage is the letter ‘E’; and to the right is an ‘S’.
-In 2015 the letters had both been painted black and so are picked out from the rest of the paintwork.as the enhanced photograph (below) shows.
-It was thought that E S referred to Edward Sadleir - however in the light of what has been researched it is more likely to refer to Edward Swain
+In 2015 the letters had both been painted black and so are picked out from the rest of the paintwork as the enhanced photograph (below) shows.
+It was thought that E S referred to Edward Sadleir - however in the light of what has been researched it is more likely to refer to Edward Swain, although it doesn’t necessarily establish that the cottage was built in 1717.

 The barn beside Spindle Cottage